ChandraNarreddy/sillyproxy/README.md

 ## Getting Started

-You can build SillyProxy for your platform using Go-1.8 or above.
+You can build Silly for your platform using Go-1.8 or above.
 ```
 go get https://github.com/ChandraNarreddy/sillyproxy
 ```
-Once installed, sillyproxy can be invoked by passing these parameters -
+Once installed, Silly can be invoked by passing these parameters -

 * keystore - location of the keystore file.
 More on how to generate one below.
 * keypass - password to open the keystore file